 British Expats in New Zealand and QROPS Pension Transfers

-For British expats who are resident in New Zealand or Brits considering moving to NZ, they can now transfer their hard earned UK pensions into a QROPS (Qualifying Recognized Overseas Pension Scheme) for tax efficiency.
-In particular, they can avoid the 55% tax upon death whilst in drawdown which is imposed in the UK and also the high levels of taxation on income in the UK.
+For British expats who are resident in New Zealand or Brits considering moving to NZ, they can now transfer their hard earned UK pensions into a QROPS (Qualifying Recognized Overseas Pension Scheme) in New Zealand for tax efficiency.
+In particular, they can avoid the 45% tax upon death whilst in drawdown which is imposed in the UK after 75 on lump sum payments received by beneficiaries and also the high levels of taxation on income in the UK.

 For those British expats who live outside of the UK and live somewhere else in the world (outside NZ) and still want to avoid UK taxes, they can transfer to a QROPS in NZ and avoid BOTH UK and NZ taxes on their pension.
 This may be particularly useful if you live somewhere like Thailand, which has a Double Taxation Treaty with NZ, meaning that their pension would be paid gross, free from tax in New Zealand and the UK.
 You can find the latest article on pension transfers to NZ here.